RocketChat/docs-old/1. Contributing/Reporting Issues/README.md

 ##### Browser

-To collect logs from your browser press `F12` and switch to the console tab.
+To collect logs from your browser press `Command+Option+J` (Mac) or `Control+Shift+J` (Windows / Linux).
 Errors appear in red.

 ##### Server

-`Administration` -> `View Logs`
+To collect logs from your browser as an Admin log into your Rocket.Chat.
+From there click the arrow by your avatar and goto Administration.
+Once there you will see: `View Logs`.

+Often its useful to open this in another browser and reproduce the problem again and you will see an exception pop up in the logs.